preetiac/atchai-hugo/content/blog/2016-08-16-paging-doctor-bot.md

 ![Messaging app active users](/images/blog-healthcare-chatbots-messagingapps-users.png)

 Smartphone users spend more time than ever in messaging apps.
-This is where the benefits of a [conversational UI](http://www.fastcodesign.com/3058546/conversational-interfaces-explained) become clear.
+This is where the benefits of a [conversational UI](/we-develop/conversational-ui-chatbots/) become clear.

-* Conversations is how we normally communicate — it feels natural.
+* Conversation is how we normally communicate — it feels natural.
 It’s familiar territory so there’s no learning curve.
-* We spent more time than ever in messaging apps on mobile devices.
+* We spend more time than ever in messaging apps on mobile devices.
 If the trends are anything to go by this is likely to increase.
 * Conversations can be personalised based on the users profile and responses.
 The tone of the conversation can be changed to match the users wants and needs, making for a much more empathetic exchange.
 * Conversations are linear so it’s easy to remember the conversational context by simply checking the last message and picking up where you left off.
 * Receiving alerts and prompting users to engage with the service feels natural and friendly.
 It’s a relationship rather than an interface.
 A conversation with a confidant.